The Economics of Cyber Insurance: Balancing Premiums, Payouts, and Profitability

 Data Breach Statistics

 According to the Verizon Data Breach Investigations Report (DBIR), 86% of data breaches in 2021 were financially motivated.
-This statistic underscores the financial stakes of cyber incidents and the importance of having cyber insurance to mitigate these risks.
-The DBIR also reported that the median cost of a ransomware incident is $11,150, a figure that highlights the need for comprehensive coverage to address the financial fallout of such attacks.
+This statistic points to the financial burden of cyber events and the role of cyber insurance in reducing the risk associated with them.
+The DBIR further noted that the average cost per ransomware incident is $11,150, underscoring the importance of broader insurance coverage to compensate for the financial-economic impact of attacks like ransomware.

 Balancing Premiums and Payouts